BOWNE HOUSE ARCHIVES PRESENTS: THE PAPERS OF HANNAH FEAKE BOWNE

 DATE: MAY 31, 1662 (OLD STYLE) / JUNE 9, 1662 (NEW STYLE)

 In this letter sent from Amsterdam during Bowne’s period of exile, he gives her a first-hand account of his appeal to the Dutch West India Company and his anger at what he perceives as their double-dealing and shabby treatment of him following his apparently successful appeal.
-It contains references to James Clement, the indentured servant whom he is sending on ahead to help her in Flushing, and a variety of cargo (including possibly contraband Quaker writings) that he is shipping to Long Island, offering interesting insights into everyday tools and household items needed on a Colonial farm alongside the Bownes’ struggle for religious liberty.
+It contains references to James Clement, the indentured servant whom he is sending over to help her in Flushing, and a variety of cargo (including possibly contraband Quaker writings) that he is shipping to Long Island.
+This letter offers insights into everyday tools and household items needed on a Colonial farm, alongside the Bownes’ struggle for religious liberty.

 LETTER FROM JOHN BOWNE TO HANNAH BOWNE IN MARYLAND